sense 1v

 Ha alienato il suo patrimonio.
 (Alessandro Manzoni, I Promessi Sposi)

-alienàre : to alienate
+alienare : to alienate

 a|lie||re : (accento grave)

-Indicative mood (Indicativo) of the verb alienàre
+indicativo alienare.
+Indicative mood of the verb alienare

 Tempo semplice